 Differences between the Berlin Welcome and City Tour Cards

-The main differences between the Berlin City Tour Card and the Berlin Welcome Card are that the Welcome Card gives discounts at over 300 partners and the City Tour Card at just over 50.
+The main differences between the Berlin City Tour Card and the Berlin Welcome Card are that the Welcome Card gives discounts to over 180 partners and the City Tour Card at just over 70.
 The Welcome Card comes with a 150-page guidebook while the City Tour Card comes with a fold-out brochure and map.
+Anyone may download the Welcome Card booklet for free and it is worth doing even if not buying the card itself.

 The standard Welcome Card is marginally more expensive than the City Tour Card but is valid at many more attractions and often gives bigger discounts.
-Most visitors will probably find the best deal by using the Berlin Welcome Card.
+Most visitors will probably find the best deal by using the Berlin Welcome Card, although the discounts offered by the City Tour Card are probably of more interest to younger travelers.

 Buying the Berlin City Tour Card & Berlin Welcome Card

 The Berlin City Tour Card with a foldout brochure and map is available from BVG (Berlin bus) and S-Bahn ticket offices as well as around 300 hotels in Berlin.
 If the ticket is bought from vending machines or from bus drivers, the brochure can be collected later from a BVG or S-Bahn ticket office.
-The cards are also sold online through many service providers, e.g. Buy Berlin Welcome Cards through Get Your Guide
+It is also sold online but must usually be exchanged in Berlin for a paper ticket, or request an email a print-at-home option.

 The Welcome Card can conveniently also be bought on arrival in Berlin at: